 My favourite is pork chops.
 I spread this jelly and mustard on a pork chop and sauté.
 Toss in some chopped mushrooms and walnuts, and you have a simple and absolutely delicious dish.
 (For vegetarians, try this with a veggie burger instead.)

-Both our currant shrubs had a good prune this year.
+Both our currant shrubs had a good prune this past winter.
 I think our red currant bush is quite old.
 It certainly was straggly, with lots of dead wood.
 It still isn’t a hundred percent back to full growth, but hopefully with more care it will find itself in direct competition with our Champagne shrub for production.

 We are affiliated with AmazonUK, so as they sell red currant jelly (though sadly not Champagne current jelly), I figured I would link some in this write up, in case you have never tried it and wish to.
 You could of course also have a look in your own shops or, better yet, harvest or buy some currants and make your own.